ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 * _Whether to Limit the number of revisions that can be kept per document_.
   RavenDB will only purge revisions if they exceed the limits you set here.
 * [Learn more here](../../document-extensions/revisions/client-api/operations/configure-revisions#section-2)
-  about the available configuration propertiers.
+  about the available configuration properties.

 ---